athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 clj -m cljs.main -d "demo-clojurescript-gh-pages/out"  -c demo.static-website -r
 ```

-<aside class="blog-post__note">You want to run the above command from the same place as your <code class="gatsby-code-text">deps.edn</code>.
+<aside class="blog-content__note">You want to run the above command from the same place as your <code class="gatsby-code-text">deps.edn</code>.
 Further, if you're curious above the above command and what things like `-d` or `-c` means you can check these out in your terminal by running  <code class="gatsby-code-text">clj -m cljs.main --help</code></aside>

 The above command will take a moment to run.
 When completed, a browser tab will automatically open and serve your HTM, CSS and ClojureScript.
 If everything worked you should see a site that looks like this: